bittersweet/ikbenbitterzoet.com/_posts/2010-09-25-using-responders-to-clean-up-your-controllers.markdown

         alert: "%{resource_name} could not be destroyed."
 {% endhighlight %}

 The collection responder makes sure that __create__ and __update__ actions will redirect to the collection rather then the resource itself.
-I like this behaviour for Admin controllers, where I just want to create a resource and continue instead of being redirected to the resource in question.
+I like this behaviour for admin controllers, where I just want to create a resource and continue instead of being redirected to the resource in question.

 A related sidenote: José was very approachable when I wanted to make a custom